This is the

 When using a transponder, the radar needs to transmit and receive at different frequencies to avoid a feedback loop of having transmit and receive of the transponder on the same frequency.

-transponder as advanced target simulator
+advanced target simulator

 To operate the radar in an ionospheric sensing mode, and with the ability for the “target” to add impairments including:

 - random phase shift